About the Victorian Solar Homes Package

 These rebates will be available to people in designated suburbs who have already installed solar panels but have not already accessed a solar rebate.
 Last year, we promised that the battery program will be available in growth areas where there are already a large number of homes with solar panels.

-• Must be a growth suburb
+• be a high growth suburb,

 Victorian households are eligible to receive a battery rebate under the Program if the property: